 When Jordan Gill joined the Boxing Science programme in May 2015, he had a vision of achieving world level strength, speed and fitness in four years time.

-Fast forward to 2019, Jordan is now a well established professional boxer the in hot pursuit of domestic and world honours.
-Along the way he has picked up Commonwealth and WBA international featherweight titles.
+Fast forward to present Jordan is now a well established professional boxer the in hot pursuit of world honours.
+Along the way he has picked up European, Commonwealth and WBA international featherweight titles.

 Sport Science Training is not just a quick fix or will get you instant results.
 It has to become a part of your lifestyle and regular routine… your physical development should go hand in hand with your technical improvements.